-To put in simple terms, this policy is to provide all Indians with better quality of education contributing an equitable and vibrant knowledge base to the society in such a way that it develops a deep sense of respect towards the fundamental rights, duties and Constitutional values.
+To put it in simple terms, this policy is to provide all Indians with better quality of education contributing to an equitable and vibrant knowledge base in the society in such a way that it develops a deep sense of respect towards fundamental rights, duties, and Constitutional values.

-By including all layers of the country, the policy aims to intensify the concept of ‘One-India’ building a strong bond and connection within the country.
+Further, by including all layers of the country, the policy aims to intensify the concept of ‘One India’ building a strong bond and connection within the country.

 What does the new NEP 2020 aim at?

 NEP 2020 envisions an education system that contributes to an equitable and vibrant knowledge society, by providing high-quality education to all.
 It also intends to instill skills, values, and outlook that supports responsible commitment to human rights and well-being, thereby enabling our students to grow into a truly global citizen.

 A new policy generally comes along every few decades; first came in 1968, the second in 1986 and the third released this year on 29 July, 2020.
 The new education policy replaces the 1986 policy which was there for the last 34 years.
 Safe to assume that the older policy had in fact become archaic and needed fundamental changes to reflect the fast evolving 21st century world.